mrcha033/iterative-co-design/README.md

 This repository contains the official implementation for the paper, "The Orthogonality Fallacy."
 The work dismantles the assumption that algorithmic optimizations (like sparsity) and hardware-level optimizations (like memory layout) are separable problems.
 It introduces an **Iterative Co-Design** framework that alternates between algorithmic state changes and memory layout optimization to find a more efficient Pareto-optimal model.

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this code for academic and commercial purposes with proper attribution.

 ## Core Concepts

 - **Orthogonality Fallacy**: The mistaken belief that algorithmic and hardware optimizations can be performed independently without loss of optimality.